haneefmhmmd/Dinehub-Mobile/utils/Readme.md

-The utils directory contains all the non-react helper codes.
+The utils directory contains all the non react helper codes.